gvSIGAssociation/gvnix/_posts/en/2015-10-20-concurso-portalprogramas.md

 ---
 layout: post
-title: gvNIX is a finalist in PortalProgramas Awards to Best Free Software 2015.
+title: gvNIX is a finalist in PortalProgramas Awards to Best Free Software 2015
-description: gvNIX featured as a _the greatest growth potential_ software
+description: gvNIX featured as a the greatest growth potential software
 tags: [free software, awards]
 comments: true
 share: true